microscaler/fleetingdns/docs/engineering/E1-Core_DNS_Service_(Design_v0.1).md

 ## 🧭 Overview

-This document details the design of the **Core DNS Service** component for Ephemeral DNS Forwarder.
+This document details the design of the **Core DNS Service** component for (Ephemeral) Fleeting DNS Forwarder.
 It defines how DNS records are provisioned dynamically for short-lived endpoints via CoreDNS and `etcd`.
 This is the authoritative DNS zone backing the `*.edf.run` domain.

 FDF uses CoreDNS + `etcd` as the authoritative resolver for ephemeral endpoint domains.
 Endpoints are created via the control API, stored in `etcd`, and served in real-time without requiring DNS server restarts.
 Each endpoint lives for a fixed TTL and is auto-cleaned.